The most common mistake when choosing a space

 Asking the right questions about a venue

-With this calculation in hand, you’ll approach your search for a location differently.
-You’ll no longer rely on the gross floor area listed in the brochure, but will base your decision on what you actually need.
+With this calculation in hand, you’ll approach your search for a location differently: no longer based on the gross floor area listed in the brochure, but based on what you actually need.

 Ask these questions about each potential location: